Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In September 2021, IAEA Director-General Rafael Grossi went to Iran to seek compliance with the JCPOA.
 The only agreement, however, was to allow the agency to replace memory cards in its surveillance cameras.
 According to a report by the Institute for Science and International Security (ISIS), “Even with a new commitment by Iran to permit the IAEA to service its equipment, the verification process may now face serious gaps, possibly irreversibly breaking the IAEA’s continuity of knowledge of Iran’s nuclear activities, which is so vital to verification.”

-More concerning was the finding by ISIS that Iran has enough enriched uranium to produce weapons-grade uranium for at least two nuclear weapons and that the breakout time for producing enough for one bomb is as short as one month.
+More concerning was the finding by ISIS that Iran has enough enriched uranium to produce weapons-grade uranium for at least two nuclear weapons and that the breakout time for making enough for one bomb is as short as one month.

 Commitment to Bennett